komodorio/helm-dashboard/dashboard/README.md

  for example) and get your pull request reviewed.

 # Component library
-We created components library to have a consistent design system throughout the project.
-Please rely on these componenets.
+We created a components library to have a consistent design system throughout the project.
+Please rely on these components.
 Additional information and examples on how to use them are available when you run Storybook, which shows them in an interactive way and in different scenarios.

 Once you run it, you'll be able to see pre-made scenarios, documentation, and play with the component properties.